halflifenoob/HLNoobs/README.md

 404
-You are on the wrong page
+ You are on the wrong page,
-The url below is our homepage
+this url is our homepage
 https://hlnoobs.net/home.html